401-advanced-javascript-401d29/lab-06/README-submission.md

   * `/products/:id/`
     * `PUT` - echo '{"name":"Dog Socks", "display_name":"Paw Grip Socks", "description":"For when you want your dog to be able to dance on slick surfaces", "category":"Pet", "_id":2}' | http PUT :3000/products/2
     * `DELETE` - http DELETE :3000/products/2
+  #### Start the app
+  * run json-server --watch= ./data/db.json from the root then go to the front end to see swagger working.